1920s dresses are often very sheer so it’s absolutely necessary to wear a slip underneath!

 The skirt part is ‘cut circular if of silk, or straight and gathered if of washable stuffs.’
 (Clothing For Women: Selection, Design, Construction, 1917)

-1920s slips are often heavily trimmed with lace or decorated with hand embroidery.
-However, I needed plain 1920s slips for my sheer 1920s dresses.
-So my inspiration were simple slips like this antique 1920s slip.
+I also made some plain 1920s slips.
+My plain 1920s slips are inspired by simple slips like this antique 1920s slip.
 You’ll find more antique 1920s slips and 1920s underwear on my pinterest board ‘1920s Lingerie’:

 -> My Pinterest Board: ‘1920s Lingerie’